cfpb/regulations-site/front_end/docs/regulations.md

 ## Current Direction
 - Management of DOM manipulation, custom event triggers/handlers and URL routing via Backbone
-- Custom data management module to replace Backbone's Model and Collection modules
+- Extends Backbone.Model to Backbone.RegModel for custom data handling with a Backbonesque API

 ## Goal
 To manage data on the client in a way that: